microsoft/restler-fuzzer/docs/user-guide/CompilerConfig.md

 * *TrackFuzzedParameterNames* False by default.
 When true, every fuzzable primitive will include an additional parameter `param_name` which is the name of the property or parameter being fuzzed.
 These will be used to capture fuzzed parameters in ```tracked_parameters``` in the spec coverage file.

+* *JsonPropertyMaxDepth* is the maximum depth for Json properties in the schema to test.
+Any properties exceeding this depth are removed.
+There is no maximum by default.